florian-beetz/bachelor-thesis/thesis.md

 # Conclusion {#sec:conclusion}

-The Java programming language has experienced high popularity in many enterprises and also from private developers since its initial release in 1996.
+The Java programming language has experienced high popularity in many enterprises and also with private developers since its initial release in 1996.
 Since then the Java platform has continuously undergone changes and many features were added.
 With the latest major addition -- the Java Platform Module System (+JPMS) --